hotasbooks/hotasbooks/book-summary/have-you-met-tony.md

 “Ouch, that’s a bit harsh,” he smiled.
 Rose always seemed interested in his songs, sometimes closing her eyes to listen harder.
 Usually she hung out with but slightly separated from the posse of girls.
 “How are you, Rose?”

-“If you want your ego increased, ask the other girls.”
+“If you want your ego stroked, ask the other girls.”

 “I didn’t even ask your opinion.”